Touchstone Talks: Ep 3 - What's Your Number?

 Right.

-So that's, that's what this is all about.
+what this Exp is all about.

-You know and you know not for nothing
+You know, and, you know, not for nothing.

-the other designations
+The other designations

 I've actually been thinking